Alire

 tool).

-Once the pull request is verified and merged, the new release will become available for normal use.
-The open source Ada ecosystem needs all the help it can get, so thank you for contributing!
+source Ada ecosystem needs all the help it can get, so thank you for

 If you like, you can add a nice, shiny badge to your project page which links back to the Alire website.
 This can even serve as a reminder to republish your project once you published a new release, because the badge shows the latest version of your project that is known to Alire.